microbiome/OMA/24_clustering.md

 can find group of samples that share similar community composition.
 There are multiple clustering algorithms available.

-## Hiearchical clustering
+## Hierarchical clustering

-Hiearchical clustering is a clustering method that aims to find hiearchy between samples/features.
+Hiearchical clustering aims to find hiearchy between samples/features.
 There are to approaches: agglomerative ("bottom-up") and divisive ("top-down").

 In agglomerative approach, each observation is first unique cluster.
 Algorithm continues by agglomerating similar clusters.
 Divisive